 Because arranging is mainly a freelance endeavor and jobs are obtained through word of mouth, building a portfolio of good work and developing relationships with musicians, composers, and producers is the clear path to success.

-Broad understanding of musical styles, sight reading, notation, theory, harmony, composition, transcription, orchestrations, conducting, communication, networking
+Broad understanding of musical styles, sight reading, notation, theory, harmony, composition (DAW and software libraries), transcription, orchestrations, conducting, communication, networking

 Arrangers generally make their own hours, but they also work on tight deadlines to complete projects in time for a recording session or performance, which means the lifestyle is both flexible and demanding.
 As with any freelance job, workflow can be unpredictable.
 Until you are a well-known, in-demand arranger, plan on spending some portion of your workday hustling for gigs.